 - Regular admission rates apply.
 Debit or credit payments preferred.

 - Please limit your visit to one hour.
 Adhere to marked path through the Museum.

-- Some exhibit interactives have been removed or closed.
-The following areas remain closed:
+- Some exhibit interactives have been removed or temporarily closed.
+The following areas are not available at this time:

 - Neill Gallery interactives.